Andrea Miglionico

-Andrea Miglionico (30 November 1662 - 1711) was an Italian painter of the late-Baroque period.
+Andrea Miglionico (30 November 1662 – 1711) was an Italian painter of the late-Baroque period.

-He was born in Miglionico in the province of Matera of Basilicata, and a pupil of Luca Giordano.
+He was born in Miglionico in the province of Matera of Basilicata, then part of the Kingdom of Naples, and a pupil of Luca Giordano.

 He painted a number of canvases in collaboration with the landscape artist Filippo Giannetti.
 He also painted a series of canvases for the church of San Michele a Sant'Andrea di Conza in Irpina, commissioned by the bishop of Conza, Gaetano Caracciolo.
 The depict the following subjects: